-A common question we receive is does life insurance cover suicide?
+One common question we receive is: does life insurance cover suicide?

 The answer is not a simple one.

-There are a variety of factors that go into whether or not suicide is covered by life insurance policies, and it can vary depending on the insurance company.
+There are a number of factors that go into determining whether or not suicide is covered by a life insurance policy.
+This also varies depending on the insurance company.

-In this post, we'll take a closer look at what happens when someone commits suicide and whether or not life insurance pays out in such cases.
+In this post, we'll take a closer look at what happens when someone commits suicide and whether or not life insurance benefits are payed out in such cases.

 How does suicide affect life insurance policies and claims?